 Best Varieties Of Thornless Blackberries For Homestead Cultivation

 - Apache – This variety, developed by the University of Arkansas, produces large conical fruit with excellent quality and flavor.
 Apache ripens mid-July with high production.
 Sunburn can be an issue after rain.
-Erect, sturdy canes are self-supporting.
-Canes are vigorous and prolific: fruit is well presented for picking.
-Apache is resistant to orange rust and winter hardiness is similar to other thornless varieties.

-- Black Satin – A late ripening variety developed by the United States Department of Agriculture, Black Satin produces a large, firm, dull blackberry with a tart taste.
 A vigorous producer, Black Stain is one of the most winter hardy varieties available.
 Because the berries remain firm after picking with little breakdown, it transports well to sell at farmer’s markets.

-Companion Planting For Blackberries
+Related Post: Companion Planting For Strawberries

 References